 Former British Cycling doctor found guilty of ordering banned testosterone

-REUTERS: Former British Cycling and Team Sky doctor Richard Freeman was found guilty of ordering testosterone "knowing or believing it was to be administered to an athlete to improve their athletic performance", a Medical Practitioners Tribunal Service ruled on Friday.
+REUTERS: Former British Cycling and Team Sky doctor Richard Freeman was found guilty of ordering testosterone "knowing or believing it was to be administered to an athlete to improve their athletic performance", the Medical Practitioners Tribunal Service (MPTS) in Manchester ruled on Friday.

 Freeman was charged with ordering 30 sachets of banned substance Testogel for an athlete in 2011 and admitted to destroying a laptop with "a screwdriver or blunt instrument" before giving it to forensic experts conducting a doping investigation.